Dr. John B. Duncan, Dean of the School of Business

 Preferred Application Deadlines

-CSU’s Graduate Programs have a rolling admissions policy.
+CSU’s Graduate School has a rolling admissions policy.
 While many applicants may plan to begin their program in the fall semester, applicants may be admitted to begin their coursework in any term.
 Deadlines for admission are flexible, but for full consideration, applicants are encouraged to ensure that all materials required for the application are received at least two weeks prior to the first day of the semester they intend to begin.
 If an applicant has particularly strong credentials, it is possible that the application may be processed more quickly, and for that reason, applications will be accepted until classes begin.
 International student applicants are subject to separate deadlines.
 Please see the section about international applicants.

 Preferred application deadlines are as follows: